On homotopy groups of spaces of embeddings of an arc or a circle: the Dax invariant: Applications

 \begin{cor} For a $3$-manifold $X$ with $\mathcal{S}(X)$ as in the theorem, there is a surjection of sets

-In particular, $\dax_\u(\pi_2X)$ depends only on the homotopy class $\bm{\u}$ (but $\Dax$ could depend on~$\u$). \end{cor} \begin{proof} This follows immediately from Lemma~\ref{lem:Dax-dim3}, Corollary~\ref{cor:dax-compute}\ref{eq:cor5} and Theorem~\ref{thm:cor-sphere-thm}. \end{proof}
+In particular, $\dax_\u(\pi_2X)$ depends only on the homotopy class $\bm{\u}$ (but $\Dax_\u$ could depend on~$\u$). \end{cor} \begin{proof} This follows immediately from Lemma~\ref{lem:Dax-dim3}, Corollary~\ref{cor:dax-compute}\ref{eq:cor5} and Theorem~\ref{thm:cor-sphere-thm}. \end{proof}

-\begin{theorem} The map $\Dax$ is a \emph{universal} Vassiliev type $\leq1$ knot invariant in a $3$-manifold $X$. \end{theorem} \begin{proof} An invariant $v\colon\KK(X,\bm{\u})\to A$, with values in an abelian group $A$, is of type $\leq1$ if and only if for an arc $J$ with a single double point $v(res(J))\coloneqq v(J_+)-v(J_-)$ depends only on the isotopy class of $J$, where $J_{\pm}$ are two knots obtained by resolving the double point.
-In particular, this is true for $v=\Dax$ since $\Dax(res(J))$ is the homotopy class of the double point loop.
+\begin{theorem} The map $\Dax_\u$ is a \emph{universal} Vassiliev type $\leq1$ invariant {of knotted arcs in $X$}. \end{theorem} \begin{proof} An invariant $v\colon\KK(X,\bm{\u})\to A$, with values in an abelian group $A$, is of type $\leq1$ if and only if for an arc $J$ with a single double point $v(res(J))\coloneqq v(J^+)-v(J^-)$ depends only on the isotopy class of $J$, where $J_{\pm}$ are two knots obtained by resolving the double point.
+In particular, this is true for $v=\Dax_\u$ since $\Dax_\u(res(J))$ is the homotopy class of the double point loop.